marvin-nyalik/Coding-Challenge/README.md

 - [ ] Solution in move_zeros.rb

+## Max Number of K-Sum Pairs
+You are given an integer array nums and an integer k.

+In one operation, you can pick two numbers from the array whose sum equals k and remove them from the array.

+Return the maximum number of operations you can perform on the array.

+- [ ] Solution in max_k_pairs.rb

+## Container with the most water
+You are given an integer array height of length n.
+There are n vertical lines drawn such that the two endpoints of the ith line are (i, 0) and (i, height[i]).

+Find two lines that together with the x-axis form a container, such that the container contains the most water.

+Return the maximum amount of water a container can store.

+Notice that you may not slant the container.

+- [ ] Solution in most_water.rb

 # Sliding Window Technique
 Imagine you have a bunch of toys (elements in an array), and you want to find the smallest group of toys that satisfies a certain condition (e.g., the sum of the numbers in the group is greater than or equal to a target).